Devonta Freeman Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 Recent Performances

-- In last week's matchup with the Steelers, Freeman ran for 52 yards on 14 carries while scoring one touchdown on the ground.
+- In last week's outing against the Steelers, Freeman ran the ball 14 times for 52 yards and scored one touchdown.

-- During his last three games, Freeman has run for 153 yards on 46 carries (51.0 ypg), with two touchdowns.
+- In his last three games, Freeman has run for 153 yards on 46 carries (51.0 ypg), with two touchdowns.

+- He's also averaged 28.0 receiving yards per game, catching 12 passes for 84 yards.

 Freeman's Baltimore Teammates